allinurl/goaccess/README.md

     # tail -f access.log | grep -i --line-buffered 'firefox' | goaccess --log-format=COMBINED -

+or to parse from the beginning of the file while maintaining the pipe opened and applying a filter

+    # tail -f -n +0 access.log | grep -i --line-buffered 'firefox' | goaccess -o report.html --real-time-html -

 ##### MULTIPLE LOG FILES #####

 There are several ways to parse multiple logs with GoAccess.
 The simplest is to